dackey-wav/GraphAlgorithms/README.md

 ## Project Structure

 * `src/`: Contains the source code for the graph algorithms and the testing framework.
-* `results/`: (Likely) Where the performance measurement data or generated charts/graphs are stored.
+* `results/`: Where the performance measurement data or generated charts/graphs are stored.
-* `Sprawozdanie.md` (or similar): A report detailing the methodology, results, and analysis of the performance tests.
-This report will be translated into English soon.
+* `reports/`: Reports in polish and english detailing the methodology, results, and analysis of the performance tests.

 ---